Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 As a result, the Vienna itinerary with kids I’ll provide below is a light one; you could probably pack quite a bit more in than we did if you really wanted to.
 Still, we managed to visit one different Vienna Christmas market on each day of our trip!

-So in this article, I’m not going to give a comprehensive list of all the kid-friendly things to do in Vienna.
+So in this article, I’m not going to give a comprehensive list of all the possible kid-friendly things to do in Vienna (you can find that in other articles).
 What I will do, though, is cover in great detail our 3-day Vienna itinerary with kids.
 As usual, we tried to cover a decent mix of things we wanted to see ourselves and ours kids’ choices of what they wanted to do.
+You may also want to have a look at this budget (rather than kid) focused Vienna three day itinerary.

 And for the first time on our European trip, we even braved taking the kids to an art gallery, and it went surprisingly well!